Bryan Chapell: Religious service

 Chapell has served the larger church in numerous roles of pastoral, mission, and academic leadership including: long-term membership in the Evangelical Theological Society and Evangelical Homiletics Society; Steering Committee of St. Louis Billy Graham Crusade; Board of Directors of Cass Information Systems; Contributing Editor of Preaching Today; Contributing Editor of Reformation and Revival journal; Contributing Editor of Preaching magazine; Board of World Magazine; Board of byFaith Magazine; Board of Reference for Stephen Olford Ministries International; Board of Reference of Calvin 500 in Geneva, Switzerland; Board of Advisors of New England Theological Seminary; Board of Advisors of Life and Word magazine of The Society for Reformed Life Theology; Founding Council and Governance Committee of The Gospel Coalition; President of the Fellowship of Evangelical Seminary Presidents; Interim President of Christ College, Taiwan; International Council of Reference for Lausanne III of the Lausanne Committee for World Evangelization; Standards Revision Committee for the Association of Theological Schools in North America; Planning Committee of the Lausanne Consultation on Global Theological Education; Host Committee for Lausanne Global Leaders’ Summit; International Training Leader for Bible Study Fellowship; Board of Directors of Serge International; Board of Advisors for Inspiro Internet Ministries; Board of Directors of the National Association of Evangelicals; President and Chairman of the Board of Unlimited Grace Ministries.

 In November 2009, Chapell signed an ecumenical statement known as the Manhattan Declaration: A Call of Christian Conscience calling on evangelicals, Catholics and Orthodox to support the constitutional right to address issues that go against religious conscience such as human trafficking, abortion, same-sex marriage, etc.

 In his roles as a preacher, teacher, and author, Bryan Chapell has preached and lectured in seminaries, universities, churches, and conferences in many nations.
 He is currently Distinguished Professor of Preaching at Knox Theological Seminary and Distinguished Professor of Preaching at Gordon-Conwell Theological Seminary.
 In addition, he has served multiple terms as Adjunct Professor of Preaching at Covenant Theological Seminary, Reformed Theological Seminary, Western Theological Seminary, Trinity Evangelical Divinity School, Heritage Theological Seminary; and, Christ College, Australia.
 He has provided individual lectureships in scores of additional theological institutions and preached sermons in hundreds of churches across the world.
 In 2023, Chapell preached at the Hong Kong Bible Conference to an audience of over 1.1 million Chinese people.

-In May 2025, during a podcast interview with Collin Hansen, Chapell showed a list of names of people he regarded as "scandalizers" in the church.
-Chapell falsely claimed that all had "either left his family, left the faith, or taken his life".
-The people named included Carl Trueman and Peter Leithart.
-Chapell's actions triggered an ethics probe into his conduct, and Chapell announced his plan to retire as a result of the controversy.
-His resignation as PCA Stated Clerk was accepted immediately.
+In May 2025, during an appearance on The Gospel Coalition's Gospelbound podcast, Chapell displayed a note containing names of people he described as church "scandalizers" and said that every person on the list had "either left his family, left the faith or taken his life".
+After screenshots of the list circulated, Chapell apologized in byFaith, calling his response "not appropriate or true" and saying it brought "unwarranted disrepute" on people identified.
+The PCA Administrative Committee later approved Chapell's request to retire, effective immediately, and said it had received his repentance and apology while recognizing the seriousness of the situation.